-Topics and sub topics can be easily added to WSO2 MB using the management console.
+Topics and sub topics can be easily added using the management console of the EI Message Broker runtime.
 The topics and sub topics you create will be arranged into a tree navigator, which you can expand and collapse to get an overview of the parent-child topic structure.
 You can also view details of a particular topic or sub topic by simply clicking on the topic in the tree navigator.
-Once a topic is addd to MB, users will be able to publish information to the topic and subscribe to the information published.
+Once a topic is addd to the broker, users will be able to publish information to the topic and subscribe to the information published.

 Following the instructions given below.

-The possibility to work with Topics in WSO2 MB are strictly secured by role-based permissions.
-Therefore, a user needs to be linked to a role with the relevant permissions in order to start managing Topics in WSO2 MB.
+The possibility to work with Topics in EI Message Broker are strictly secured by role-based permissions.
+Therefore, a user needs to be linked to a role with the relevant permissions in order to start managing Topics for the broker.
 See the following links for details on how roles and permissions are set up for a user.

 - Find out about the permissions required for working with Topics.